 White goats with light pink skin like Lizzie are especially at risk of skin cancer.
 This means it is most common in Saanens and Angoras, but can occur in goats with darker pigmentation.
 One vet said she had seen it in quite a few NDs, and one of the pictures showed a buckskin ND.
 In addition to squamous cell carcinomas, goats can also get basal cell and melanoma.
 The most common location for skin cancer in goats is exposed skin or skin with very little hair, such as nose, ears, eyelid, udder, and under the tail (because goats walk around holding their tail up).
 According to Goat Medicine, goats that repeatedly get udder warts may eventually wind up with squamous cell carcinoma, which will eat through the skin, ultimately causing mastitis that would necessitate amputation of the udder half.

 It’s important to know what this looks like so that if you have a goat with it, you don’t waste time trying to treat for something else like a skin infection.
 Lizzie certainly did not like us cleaning the area, and she was not fond of the injections.
-Had we known she had an incurable disease, we would have made the decision to put her down a lot sooner.
+The reason Lizzie’s picture looks different than the photo provided by one of my readers is because my reader didn’t try to “clean it up” and treat it like we did.
+Had we known that Lizzie had an incurable disease, we would have made the decision to put her down a lot sooner.
 That may not be the right answer for everyone, but we felt bad for not ending her suffering sooner.

 This post is provided for educational purposes only.
 It is not meant to replace the services of a qualified veterinarian, and it is not meant to diagnose or treat any disease.